JCOvergaar/CPAP-data-from-EZShare-SD/README.md

 retries = 5
 ```
 ### Configuration file locations
-ezshare_resmed looks for config files in order:
+ezshare_resmed looks for config files in this order:
 - `./ezshare_resmed.ini` - in the same directory as the script
 - `./config.ini` - in the same directory as the script
 - `~/.config/ezshare_resmed.ini`